 That's right, we said kale.
 In a cocktail.

-"Most customers are a little scared of a kale cocktail, but once they try it they usually like it, especially if they like a Negroni or other bitter cocktails," Holland says.
+"Most customers are a little scared of a kale cocktail, but once they try it they usually like it, especially if they like a Negroni or other bitter cocktails," says Jackson Holland, beverage director of The Cocktail Club in Charleston, S.C.
 "I wanted to make a cocktail that was green, but also had a unique flavor.
 Bitter greens aren't used in cocktails often, but bitters are, so I thought it was a natural progression."